-We have commenced the creation of a new Club apiary on a 2.2 acre site, contained in an 11 acre garden and woodland area, close to the centre of Lancaster.
+In October 2016 we commenced work on the creation of a new Club apiary on a 2.2 acre site, contained in an 11 acre garden and woodland area, close to the centre of Lancaster.

 The completed project will include: